TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 **Paged pool**: this is a part of Cache Bytes.
 Based on [this](http://www.appadmintools.com/documents/windows-performance-counters-explained/) great article, it includes Pool Paged Resident Bytes, the System Cache Resident Bytes, the System Code Resident Bytes and the System Driver Resident Bytes.

 **Non-paged pool**: this is kernel RAM.
 It cannot be paged out.
-It’s part of In Use.
+It's part of In Use.

 **Working Set**: this measures the active usage by all processes.
 If this number exceeds the available memory, Windows decreases the working set of processes to minimize paging.